kayongopique/sampleapi/README.md

 ### Main features
 1. workers can create an account and log in.
 4. workers can be allocated maximum of 5 work orders.
+5. A worker can be deleted
-5. Users can delete work order.
+6. Users can delete work order.

 ### Quick Setup
 a) Open your terminal.<br>
 c) You can now write `cd simpleapi` to enter into directory. <br>
-d) Download the virtual environment with `pip install virtual env`
 d) Create a virtual environment and then `pip install -r requirements.txt` <br>
 e) Now run the app using `python run.py runserver` <br>